In Sweden, the children dress up as little Easter Witches on Easter Sunday and go door to door, asking for sweets and treats.

-- Norwegians are obsessed with reading who-dunnit-crime novels at Easter – sales triple all over Norway in the run up to the holidays.
+Norwegians are obsessed with reading who-dunnit-crime novels at Easter – sales triple all over Norway in the run up to the holidays.
 Norwegians like to go to their hytter (cabins) for Easter – and there, they read crime novels when they are not skiing.
 So obsessed are they there are even little crime stories printed on milk cartons over Easter so they never have to stop reading.
 Solving crime over breakfast?
 So very Norwegian, it seems.

 Scandinavian Easter Egg traditions are people buying an empty cardboard shell and filling it with their favourite sweets, rather than just a huge chocolate egg.
 We like a mix of everything – sweet, sour, salty, liquorice, chocolate, marshmallow, and perhaps and extra Kvikk Lunsj, Kexchoklad or marzipan eggs for good measure.

 The Easter lunch is usually a huge Smorgasbord (with various regional variations and names).
 There will be pickled herring, every sandwich topping your mother and grandmother combined can think of, and lots of egg things.
 Maybe dyed, maybe scrambled, fried or boiled.

 Picture: TT via dn.se

-- Easter is the absolute last time you will see Semlor anywhere in Sweden.
-Most of these Lent buns are already gone at this time of the year, but Easter time sees the last of bakeries stopping them, signalising the end of the season.
+Easter is the absolute last time you will see Semlor anywhere in Sweden.
+Most of these lovely luscious Lent buns are already gone at this time of the year, but for those still clinging on, Easter marks the final hurrah, signalising the end of the season.
 No more semlor until next year.

 Can't make it to store?
 Don't worry.
 We deliver across the UK and EU to curb your cravings wherever you are.